Costs of Common Prenatal Tests

 - Typically, your doctor must recommend the procedure as being medically necessary before an insurance company will cover it.

-- An insurance company may only cover the test if there is an increased risk for chromosomal abnormalities, such as when the pregnant woman is over 35, has a family history of certain genetic diseases or had abnormal screening tests earlier in the pregnancy.
+- An insurance company may only cover the test if there is an increased risk for chromosomal abnormalities, such as when the pregnant woman is older than35, has a family history of certain genetic diseases or had abnormal screening tests earlier in the pregnancy.

-Even when health insurance covers amniocentesis, what you pay for the procedure can be high.
+Even when health insurance covers amniocentesis, costs for pregnant women can be significant.
 If you start to feel worried about the high costs of prenatal care, remember that your health insurance plan's out-of-pocket maximum will cap your medical costs for the year.
 After you reach this spending limit, you won't pay anything for covered medical costs for the rest of the year.

-Usually performed after 15 weeks of pregnancy, amniocentesis analyzes a sample of amniotic fluid to check for chromosomal abnormalities, such as Down syndrome, or developmental problems with how the spine and brain form, a result of what are called open neural tube defects.
+Amniocentesis is typically performed after 15 weeks of pregnancy and analyzes a sample of amniotic fluid to check for chromosomal abnormalities, such as Down syndrome, or developmental problems with how the spine and brain form.
 The test also checks for specific genetic abnormalities, such as cystic fibrosis or sickle cell disease.

 Gender blood test